bbauska/BI-JS-for-webdev/README.md

 World program.

 The third step is to save the file.
-You have to save your file with a meaningful name and the.js extension, for example, hello.js.
+You have to save your file with a meaningful name and the ".js" extension, for example, hello.js.

 The last step is to run the program.
 You can open up a terminal or command prompt and navigate to the directory where your program file is